 Figure 26 Question: Do you drive a motor vehicle to get to campus? – Residence hall students specifically.

 A majority of students living in residence halls do own a car.
 Surprisingly, 21% of students who live in residence halls drive a motor vehicle to get to their classes.
-From that it can be assumed that more students who live in residence halls likely own cars, but don’t use them to get to get to their classes
+From that, it can be assumed that more students who live in residence halls likely own cars, but don’t use them to get to get to their classes

 Sustainable Foods